stuartofmt/DuetLapse3/README.md

 ### Options

+Options can be viewed with
+'''
+DuetLapse3.py -h
+'''

 #### -duet {ip address}

 This is a required option.
 The parameter {ip address} is the network location of your duet printer.
 It can be given as a hostname or an explicit ip.